Writing an effective ad

 If your ad, keywords, and landing pages meet all Editorial Guidelines, your ad may display online soon after you submit it.
 If not, this process will take longer.
 Bing Ads does not notify customers when their ads have been approved.
 You can look at the Delivery column on the ad and keyword tabs on the Campaign page to verify the status of your ads and keywords.

 If your ad has been disapproved, you will be notified by email.
 You can also select the arrow next to the disapproved Delivery status on the ad or keyword tab in Bing Ads to get actionable information about the reasons for the disapproval.

 To write effective ads that get noticed, remember these key points:

 - Keep your customer in mind at all times.

-- Review and follow the Bing Ads Editorial Guidelines to help your ad go live as quickly as possible.
+- Review and follow the Bing Ads policies to help your ad go live as quickly as possible.

 Please note all features in this training may not be available in your market.